gfontenot/talks/map/Map.md

 ![](http://www.reactiongifs.us/wp-content/uploads/2014/05/everybody_got_that_spaceballs.gif)

-^ So what if we could generalize that surrounding type into something more reusable.
+^ So what if we could generalize that contextual type into something more reusable.

 ^ If we could create some kind of protocol that all of these different types could conform to, we'd be able reduce all of those free `map` functions down into a single implementation.